 5. Twin wall insulation

-An all round double layer wall in the beehive helps guarantee require insulation during winter and cool summer months.
-This helps the honeybees in maintaining the temperature within the require 35 degrees Celsius.
+An all-round double layer wall in the beehive helps guarantee to require insulation during winter and cool summer months.
+This helps the honeybees in maintaining the temperature within the required 35 degrees Celsius.
 The honeybees instinctively regulate the colony temperatures through the action of their wings.
 These act as fans that circulate cool air within the beehive.
 This action also comes in handy when the colony is invaded by their enemies such as yellow jackets.

 6. Excellent ventilation